 If an eyelid twitch is a concern or the twitching doesn’t resolve itself in a couple of weeks, it’s best to schedule an appointment for a medical exam.

-Is a Twitching Eye a Sign of a Stroke?
+Is Eye Twitching a Sign of Stroke?

 Eye twitching can be a sign of a stroke.
 You should not panic and assume you are having a stroke if your eye twitches, but you should evaluate your medical condition for other concerns occurring simultaneously.